The sites are Walesonline (Rupert Murdoch,) BBC, South Wales Argus (Rupert Murdoch), Twitter etc.

 7am

-the Nato Summit.
-It has been a historic couple of days for Wales so far,
+Good morning and welcome to our live coverage of the second day of the Nato Summit.
+It has been a historic couple of days for Wales so far, and last night this fantastic picture of Nato leaders at Cardiff Castle rounded off the first day.

 At a working dinner held in the castle's banqueting hall, David Cameron warned fellow leaders that they must halt ransom payments to terrorist kidnappers.
 He said: “It is utterly self-defeating.
 It is worse than self-defeating, it is actually a risk to us back at home.”